-- Phishing – All of us have received those messages stating we “won” a prize.
-Phishing is a technique in which the attacker impersonates a real and trusted system and send out fake messages in the form of an email, chat, advertisement or a website to get your personal information.
-Giving up your personal information is as disastrous as it sounds.
+- Phishing – All of us have received those messages stating we have “won” a prize.
+Phishing is a technique in which the attacker impersonates a real, trusted system to send out fake messages in the form of an email, chat, advertisement or a website to get your personal information.

 - Baiting – It is similar to phishing, but involves an offering as a bait to the user in exchange of entering your login credentials or personal information.
 The bait may be digital such as links to fake websites or physical such as a flash drive loaded with malware.

 - Quid Pro Quo – Similar to baiting, Quid Pro Quo involves a hacker requesting critical information, such as login credentials in exchange of a service.

 - Pretexting – Pretexting involves the attacker assuming a fake identity to gain your trust posing as a co-worker, following which they trick you into giving access to sensitive company information.

 - Dumpster Diving – It involves the collection of information through old hard drives, flash drives or DVDs that were not disposed of in a safe manner.

 In order to stay safe, you need to be very cautious to what and whom you trust.
 Some of these advice may come in handy: